These amazing grilled chicken wings that are tossed in a sweet honey chili garlic sauce are the perfect appetizer for any party or get together.

 STEP 4: Add sesame seeds, sliced green onions and cilantro to the top of the chicken wings and mix until combined.

 STEP 5: Serve!

 Grilled chicken wings are a much healthier alternative to battered and fried chicken wings.
-The main source of fat in grilled chicken wings is the skin, which can be removed for an even healthier alternative.
+The main source of fat in them is the skin, which can be removed for an even healthier alternative.

-HOW DO YOU KNOW IF CHICKEN WINGS ARE COOKED
+HOW DO YOU KNOW IF THEY ARE COOKED

 Chicken wings are cooked when they reach an internal temperature of 165°.
 While that is standard, I believe in carry over cooking which is where the wings continue to cook even though they have been removed from the grill.